dpi-tta-lessons/portfolio/content.md

 #### Try It Yourself

-Add both of these blocks to your `<style>` and use Chrome’s device toolbar to preview how the layout changes at different breakpoints.
+Add these blocks to your `<style>` and use Chrome’s device toolbar to preview how the layout changes at different breakpoints.

 ##### Common Breakpoints